rodrigo-brito/refactoring-aware-diff/README.md

 ## Simple Example

 We created a simple pull request with commits including toy refactorings, to illustrate the usage of our plug-in.
-See here (but first you need to install our plug in): https://github.com/rodrigo-brito/refactoring-aware-review/pull/5/commits
+See [here](https://github.com/rodrigo-brito/refactoring-aware-review/pull/5/commits) (but first you need to install our plug in).

+## License

+Distributed under the MIT License.
+See `LICENSE` for more information.